ACMClassCourses/Arch2023-Notes/Computer Architecture Note W11D1.md

 # Computer Architecture Note W11D1

-Q: Why we need memory reorder buffer?
+Q: Why do we need memory reorder buffer?

 A: For Process SYNC & IPC (Inter-Process Communication). (e.g. we may have memory barrier)